dalong0514/readnotes/20200201读书笔记/2020097Secrets-of-the-JavaScript-NinjaR02.md

 In JavaScript, every object property is described with a property descriptor through which we can configure the following keys:

-1. configurable—If set to true, the property’s descriptor can be changed and the property can be deleted.
+1 configurable — If set to true, the property’s descriptor can be changed and the property can be deleted.
 If set to false, we can do neither of these things.

-2. enumerable—If set to true, the property shows up during a for-in loop over the object’s properties (we’ll get to the for-in loop soon).
+2 enumerable — If set to true, the property shows up during a for-in loop over the object’s properties (we’ll get to the for-in loop soon).

-3. value—Specifies the value of the property.
+3 value — Specifies the value of the property.
 Defaults to undefined.

-4. writable—If set to true, the property value can be changed by using an assignment.
+4 writable — If set to true, the property value can be changed by using an assignment.

-5. get—Defines the getter function, which will be called when we access the property.
+5 get — Defines the getter function, which will be called when we access the property.
 Can’t be defined in conjunction with value and writable.

-6. set—Defines the setter function, which will be called whenever an assignment is made to the property.
+6 set — Defines the setter function, which will be called whenever an assignment is made to the property.
 Also can’t be defined in conjunction with value and writable.

 Say we create a property through a simple assignment, for example: